MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - None

 Return Values
-Result (Array) - Returns an array containing one element for each image currently stored on Misty.
+* Result (array) - Returns an array containing one element for each image currently stored on Misty.
 Each element contains the following:
-* height (integer) - the height of the image file
+   * Height (integer) - the height of the image file
-* location (string) - full location path of the file on the robot's file structure
+   * Location (string) - full location path of the file on the robot's file structure
-* name (string) - the name of the image file
+   * Name (string) - the name of the image file
-* width (integer) - the width of the image file
+   * Width (integer) - the width of the image file

 ##### RevertDisplay